-LeBron James Opens Up About Signing With The Lakers, ‘Dreams Do Come True’
+LeBron James Opens Up About Signing With The Lakers, Says ‘Dreams Do Come True’

 The Lakers finished the 2017-18 season 11th in the Western Conference.
 Despite the team’s past struggles, James shows excitement for a season filled with new faces on the Lakers’ roster.

-James said during an interview with ESPN,playing alongside men who love the game of basketball like he does, is what he loves.
+James said during an interview with ESPN that playing alongside men who love the game of basketball like he does is what he loves.

 "We just got guys who love to play basketball."@KingJames fills in @Rachel__Nichols on the new-look Lakers pic.twitter.com/qmfffwjN6c